ethereum/go-ethereum/content/docs/faq.md

 #### Wait, so I can't use fast sync on an HDD?

 Doing a "fast" sync on an HDD will take more time than you're willing to wait, because the data structures used are not optimized for HDDs.
 Even if you do wait it out, an HDD will not be able to keep up with the read/write requirements of transaction processing on mainnet.
 You however should be able to run a light client on an HDD with minimal impact on system resources.

+#### What is wrong with my light client?

+Light sync relies on full nodes that serve data to light clients.
+Historically, this has been hampered by the fact that serving light clients was turned off by default in geth full nodes and few nodes chose to turn it on.
+Therefore, light nodes often struggled to find peers.
+Since Ethereum switched to proof-of-stake, Geth light clients have stopped working altogether.
+Light clients for proof-of-stake Ethereum are expected to be implemented soon!